Aleandro2000/XMas-Administrator/README.txt

     This project is a managment application for kids's Christmass wishes letters.
+It was made by Alexandru-Andrei Carmici.